kyj9447/Pixseal/README.md

 </p>

 # Pixseal
+### Prove what you published — and what you didn’t.
 Pixseal is a Python-based **image integrity and authenticity verification tool** designed to **detect whether an image has been modified since signing.**